Danny van der Tuuk: Personal life

 He is the older brother of fellow racing cyclist Axel van der Tuuk.
 His mother Kaśka Rogulska is a former speed skater, who competed for both Poland and the Netherlands.
 Outside of cycling, van der Tuuk owns a clothing company alongside his brother Axel, known as D&A. He started cycling as a child initially to train for speed-skating but at 14 years old he started to cycle to compete.

+In 2024, van der Tuuk obtained Polish citizenship, which he now races under.

 Career

 Amateur (2015 to 2017)

 Van de Tuuk signed for the Forte Young Junior cycling team in July 2015 for one and half years through to the end of 2016.
 In March 2017 van der Tuuk won the Trofeo Victor Cabedo after launching an attack in the final kilometres to win by less than a wheel to Enrique Gandía.
 Van der Tuuk won the opening stage of Ronde des Vallées a junior stage-race held in France.
 He lost the lead in the second stage time trial where he dropped to fourth overall.
 The final stage ended with van der Tuuk in fourth place moving him to third overall.